mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-knowledge-connector.md

    |:--- |:---|
    |`"[{shortdescription}]({AccessUrl})"` | `"[{shortdescription}](https://contoso.service-now.com/sp?id=kb_article_view&sysparm_article={number})"`

    Where `number` is the knowledge article number property.
-It should be marked as *retrieve* in the Manage Schema screen during connection creation.
+It should be marked as *retrieve* in the schema section of the Content tab during connection creation.

 4. Finish reviewing your result type updates and hit **Submit**.
 Give it a minute or two to pick up the changes.
 Your search results should now redirect to the desired URLs.
 </details>